bur3ku/Javascript-Games/README.md

 # Javascript-Games
-Games I created with pure javascript by painting to an html canvas (multiple times a second! :)
+Games I created with javascript and jQuery.